Demir-Hasan/My-DevOps-Notes/Build Automation/jenkins.md

 ## Connecting Jenkins to Github (web-hook)

+-On Jenkins UI, after we create a new project, at the build trigger section  we select Github hook trigger for GITScm polling.

 - Once we created a Jenkinsfile on Github and add the URL on Jenkins, we copy the Jenkins URL to our clipboard and paste it on GitHub - Settings - Webhooks  Payload URL.
 The end of the URL shoul be as : `....com/github-webhook/` Then the following selector shoul be set as content type: application/json.
 After adding a web hook github ping the Jenkins and then when we refresh the page we will see a green check mark.

 - To give it a try we can add a text on Readme.md file.
 After we commit the changes, jenkins will be triggered automatically.